 Thank you for your interest in employment with Clemson University.
 Below are links / information regarding open positions at the Clemson University Restoration Institute in North Charleston, SC.

-The Clemson University Restoration Institute (CURI) is now accepting applications for undergraduate internship positions.
-Up to eight interns will be hired for summer internship located at the SCE&G Energy Innovation Center in North Charleston, SC.
+Summary: The Clemson University Restoration Institute (CURI) is interviewing for undergraduate internship positions.
+Up to eight intern will be hired for a 10-week summer internship located at the SCE&G Energy Innovation Center in North Charleston, SC.
 Interns will have the opportunity to work with state-of-the-art testing equipment used to test full scale wind turbine nacelles and utility scale power electronic equipment.
 Each intern will be assigned specific deliverables and will be expected to give multiple oral presentations on their work.
-Students can email an application package (cover letter and resume) to Ramtin Hadidi, Ph.D. at rhadidi(at)clemson(dot)edu.
-Clemson University students will participate in the UPIC internship program.
-For detailed information see below.
+The positions are open to both Clemson and non-Clemson students.
+Interested applicants should email an application package (cover letter and resume) to Ramtin Hadidi, Ph.D. at rhadidi(at)clemson(dot)edu.

 Description: Clemson University has built and commissioned two state-of-the-art, world class testing facilities at the SCE&G Energy Innovation Center (EIC), part of the Clemson University Restoration Institute (CURI) located at the Charleston Naval Complex in North Charleston, SC.